algbio/spl-IsoQuant/README.md

 `--clean_start`
     Do not use previously generated gene database, genome indices or BAM files, run pipeline from the very beginning (will take more time).

-`--no_model_construction`
-    Do not report transcript models, run read assignment and quantification of reference features only.

-`--run_aligner_only`
-    Align reads to the reference without running IsoQuant itself.

-### Algorithm parameters
-<a name="params"></a>

-#### Quantification

-`--transcript_quantification` Transcript quantification strategy;
-`--gene_quantification` Gene quantification strategy;

-Available options for quantification:

-* `unique_only` - use only reads that are uniquely assigned and consistent with a transcript/gene (i.e. flagged as unique/unique_minor_difference), default fot transcript quantification;
-* `with_ambiguous` - in addition to unique reads, ambiguously assigned consistent reads are split between features with equal weights
-(e.g. 1/2 when a read is assigned to 2 features simultaneously);
-* `unique_splicing_consistent` - uses uniquely assigned reads that do not contradict annotated splice sites (i.e. flagged as unique/unique_minor_difference or inconsistent_non_intronic), default for gene quantification;
-* `unique_inconsistent` - uses uniquely assigned reads allowing any kind of inconsistency;
-* `all` - all of the above.

-#### Read to isoform matching:

-`--matching_strategy` A preset of parameters for read-to-isoform matching algorithm, should be one of:

-* `exact` - delta = 0, all minor errors are treated as inconsistencies;
-* `precise` - delta = 4, only minor alignment errors are allowed, default for PacBio data;
-* `default` - delta = 6, alignment errors typical for Nanopore reads are allowed, short novel introns are treated as deletions;
-* `loose` - delta = 12, even more serious inconsistencies are ignored, ambiguity is resolved based on nucleotide similarity.

-Matching strategy is chosen automatically based on specified data type.
-However, the parameters will be overridden if the matching strategy is set manually.

-#### Read alignment correction:

-`--splice_correction_strategy` A preset of parameters for read alignment correction algorithms, should be one of:

-* `none` - no correction is applied;
-* `default_pacbio` - optimal settings for PacBio CCS reads;
-* `default_ont` - optimal settings for ONT reads;
-* `conservative_ont` - conservative settings for ONT reads, only incorrect splice junction and skipped exons are fixed;
-* `assembly` - optimal settings for a transcriptome assembly;
-* `all` - correct all discovered minor inconsistencies, may result in overcorrection.

-This option is chosen automatically based on specified data type, but will be overridden if set manually.

-#### Transcript model construction:
-`--model_construction_strategy` A preset of parameters for transcript model construction algorithm, should be one of

-* `reliable` - only the most abundant and reliable transcripts are reported, precise, but not sensitive;
-* `default_pacbio` - optimal settings for PacBio CCS reads;
-* `sensitive_pacbio` - sensitive settings for PacBio CCS reads, more transcripts are reported possibly at a cost of precision;
-* `fl_pacbio` - optimal settings for full-length PacBio CCS reads, will be used if `--data_type pacbio_ccs` and `--fl_data` options are set;
-* `default_ont` - optimal settings for ONT reads, novel mono-exonic transcripts are not reported (use `--report_novel_unspliced true`);
-* `sensitive_ont` - sensitive settings for ONT reads, more transcripts are reported possibly at a cost of precision (including novel mono-exonic isoforms);
-* `assembly` - optimal settings for a transcriptome assembly: input sequences are considered to be reliable and each transcript to be represented only once, so abundance is not considered;
-* `all` - reports almost all novel transcripts, loses precision in favor to recall.

-This option is chosen automatically based on specified data type, but will be overridden if set manually.

-`--report_novel_unspliced` Report novel mono-exonic transcripts (set `true` or `false`).
-The default value is `false` for Nanopore data and `true` for other data types.
-The main explanation that some aligners report a lot of false unspliced alignments for ONT reads.

-`--report_canonical`
-    Strategy for reporting novel transcripts based on canonical splice sites, should be one of:

-* `auto` - automatic selection based on the data type and model construction strategy (default);
-* `only_canonical` - report novel transcripts, which contain only canonical splice sites;
-* `only_stranded` - report novel transcripts, for which the strand can be unambiguously derived using splice sites and presence of a polyA tail, allowing some splice sites to be non-canonical;
-* `all` -- report all transcript model regardless of their splice sites.

-`--polya_requirement` Strategy for using polyA tails during transcript model construction, should be one of:

-* `auto` - default behaviour: polyA tails are required if at least 70% of the reads have polyA tail; polyA tails are always required for 1/2-exon transcripts when using ONT data (this is caused by elevated number of false 1/2-exonic alignments reported by minimap2);
-* `never` - polyA tails are never required; use this option **at your own risk** as it may noticeably increase false discovery rate, especially for ONT data;
-* `always` - reported transcripts are always required to have polyA support in the reads.

-Note, that polyA tails are always required for reporting novel unspliced isoforms.